infinitydaemon/OpSec-Kernel/Documentation/index.rst

 .. toctree::
    :maxdepth: 1

-   Administration <admin-guide/index>
+   admin-guide/index
-   Build system <kbuild/index>
+   The kernel build system <kbuild/index>
-   Reporting issues <admin-guide/reporting-issues.rst>
+   admin-guide/reporting-issues.rst
-   Userspace tools <tools/index>
+   User-space tools <tools/index>
-   Userspace API <userspace-api/index>
+   userspace-api/index

 See also: the `Linux man pages <https://www.kernel.org/doc/man-pages/>`_, which are kept separately from the kernel's own documentation.